SPA 100 Spanish I 3 Credits

 SPA 413 The Hispanic Short Story: Transatlantic Connections 3 Credits

 This course will introduce students to the most representative writers of the short story in Spain and Latin America from Romanticism to the present.
 Students will be prepared to perform close readings of the literary genre under study, to analyze the form and content of the texts read, paying due attention to all internal and external aspects that impact the narrative process and the evolution of the short story.
+This course counts towards the fulfillment of the Disciplinary Perspectives element of the CLAS general education curriculum.

 SPA 415 Spanish Renaissance 3 Credits